 When you open the Resource status page, the default filter is Unhandled alerts.
 This filter quickly shows all alerts that are not yet handled so you can focus on choosing the most relevant ones to take care of.
-You can choose two other filters that are All alerts and All.
+You can choose two other filters, which are All alerts and All.

 The following rules apply:

-- Unhandled alerts: resource status is Warning or Critical or Unknown or Down AND the resource is not acknowledged nor in planned downtime
+- Unhandled alerts: resource status is Warning or Critical or Unknown or Down AND the resource is not acknowledged or in planned downtime

-- All alerts: resource status is Warning or Critical or Unknown or Down (whether or not the resource has been acknowleged/a downtime has been set)
+- All alerts: resource status is Warning or Critical or Unknown or Down (whether or not the resource has been acknowledged/downtime has been set)